-1) for wind generating customers taking VERBS under rate schedule section 2.a., the applicable schedule value provided by BPA;

-2) for solar generating customers taking VERBS under rate schedule section 3.a., the applicable schedule value provided by BPA.
+- for wind generating customers taking VERBS under rate schedule section 2.a., the applicable schedule value provided by BPA; - for solar generating customers taking VERBS under rate schedule Section 2.b., the applicable schedule value provided by BPA.

-Resource Schedule = for each wind or solar resource, the amount in megawatts of generation that is scheduled by the customer for the scheduling period.
+Resource Schedule = for each wind or solar resource, the amount in megawatts of generation that is scheduled by the customer integrated over the hour.